csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 [CrUX Dashboard](https://developer.chrome.com/docs/crux/dashboard/) is one of very few [CrUX resources](https://developer.chrome.com/docs/crux/) that surfaces the `DOMContentLoaded` event to us.
-Above, we can see that currently, at the 75th percentile, only 11% of Chrome visitors experience a Good `DOMContentLoaded`—almost 90% of people are waiting over 1.5s before the app’s key functionality is available, with almost half waiting over 3.5s!
+Above, we can see that, currently, only 11% of Chrome visitors experience a _Good_ `DOMContentLoaded`—almost 90% of people are waiting over 1.5s before the app’s key functionality is available, with almost half waiting over 3.5s!

 <figure>
   <img src="{{ site.cloudinary }}/wp-content/uploads/2023/06/treo-dcl.png" alt="" width="1500" height="534" loading="lazy">